Geeoon/Writeprint-Crusher/README.md

 ## Supports Switching Between:
 * American-English and British-English
 * Hyphenated and non-hyphenated compound words
-* Single spaces and double spaces after a period
+* Single spaces and double spaces after a period [DONE]
-* Capitalized and non-capitalized beginning of sentences
+* Capitalized and non-capitalized beginning of sentences [DONE]
 * Oxford and no Oxford comma
 * Apostrophe or no apostrophe on words like won't and can't
 * Commas before prepositions (FANBOYS)